 Where on the body do actinic keratoses typically occur?

 Common locations for actinic keratoses are the cheeks, bridge of the nose, rim of the ears, scalp, back of the neck, upper chest, and the tops of the hands and forearms.
 Men are more likely to develop AKs on top of the ears, whereas women's hairstyles often protect this area.
 AKs, especially on the scalp and the backs of the hands, may cause thickened skin.

 What is the significance of an actinic keratosis?

 Actinic keratoses are precancerous (premalignant), which means they can develop into skin cancer.
-Even though the chance of an individual actinic keratoses progressing into an invasive squamous cell carcinoma is on the order of a percent or two, most patients have many of these lesions and most continue to expose their skin to carcinogenic ultraviolet sunlight.
+Even though the chance of an individual actinic keratoses progressing into an invasive squamous cell carcinoma is on the order of less than one percent, most patients have many of these lesions and most continue to expose their skin to carcinogenic ultraviolet sunlight.
 These facts increase the likelihood for the development of invasive skin cancers Squamous cell skin cancers are locally destructive and have a small but real potential for metastasis (spreading to other areas).
-Treating actinic keratoses at an early stage helps prevent this possibility.
+Treating actinic keratoses at an early stage may help prevent this from happening.